theBrianCui/CSC-143-Notes/10.16/src/README.md

 Linked Lists are provide several interesting algorithmic opportunities, which are implemented quite differently than with ArrayLists.

-These problems are also commonly found as technical interview questions.
+These problems are also commonly found as technical interview questions!

 See: LinkedList.java

+## Doubly Linked Lists

+The *Doubly* Linked List extends the *Singly* Linked List by adding a reference to the previous node for each node in the list.

+See: DoubleNode.java